Yang Guifei: Imperial consort

 In 747, when the military governor (jiedushi) An Lushan arrived at the capital Chang'an to meet Emperor Xuanzong, Emperor Xuanzong showed him much favor and allowed him into the palace.
-He had An honor Consort Yang as his mother and Consort Yang's cousins and sisters as his brothers and sisters.
+He had An honor Yang Guifei as his mother and Yang Guifei's cousins and sisters as his brothers and sisters.

-In 750, Consort Yang again offended Emperor Xuanzong with her words, and he sent her back to her clan.
+In 750, Yang Guifei again offended Emperor Xuanzong with her words, and he sent her back to her clan.
 The official Ji Wen (吉溫) told Emperor Xuanzong that he had overreacted, and Emperor Xuanzong regretted his actions.
 He again sent imperial meals to her, and she wept to the eunuchs delivering the meal, stating:

 My offense deserves death, and it is fortunate that His Imperial Majesty did not kill me, but instead returned me to my household.
 I will forever leave the palace.
 My gold, jade, and treasures were all given to me by His Imperial Majesty, and it would be inappropriate for me to offer them back to him.
 Only what my parents gave me, I would dare to offer.

 She cut off some of her hair and had the hair taken back to Emperor Xuanzong.
 Emperor Xuanzong had Gao escort her back to the palace, and thereafter had even greater love for her.

 In 751, An Lushan again visited Chang'an.
-On An's birthday on 20 February, 751, Emperor Xuanzong and Consort Yang rewarded him with clothing, treasures, and food.
-On 23 February, when An was summoned to the palace, Consort Yang, in order to please Emperor Xuanzong, had an extra-large infant wrapping made, and wrapped the obese An in it, causing much laughter among the ladies in waiting and eunuchs.
-When Emperor Xuanzong asked what was going on, Consort Yang's attendants joked that Consort Yang gave birth three days before and was washing her baby Lushan.
-Emperor Xuanzong was amused by the comic situation and rewarded both Consort Yang and An greatly.
-Thereafter, whenever An visited the capital, he was allowed free admittance to the palace, and there were rumors that he and Consort Yang had an affair, but Emperor Xuanzong discounted the rumors.
+On An's birthday on 20 February 751, Emperor Xuanzong and Yang Guifei rewarded him with clothing, treasures, and food.
+On 23 February, when An was summoned to the palace, Yang Guifei, in order to please Emperor Xuanzong, had an extra-large infant wrapping made, and wrapped the obese An in it, causing much laughter among the ladies in waiting and eunuchs.
+When Emperor Xuanzong asked what was going on, Yang Guifei's attendants joked that Yang Guifei gave birth three days before and was washing her baby Lushan.
+Emperor Xuanzong was amused by the comic situation and rewarded both Yang Guifei and An greatly.
+Thereafter, whenever An visited the capital, he was allowed free admittance to the palace, and there were rumors that he and Yang Guifei had an affair, but Emperor Xuanzong discounted the rumors.

-Consort Yang's cousin, Yang Guozhong, had been serving—remotely—as commander of Jiannan Circuit (劍南道; headquartered in modern Chengdu, Sichuan).
+Yang Guifei's cousin, Yang Guozhong, had been serving—remotely—as commander of Jiannan Circuit (劍南道; headquartered in modern Chengdu, Sichuan).
 In 752, following Nanzhao incursions against Jiannan Circuit, chancellor Li Linfu wanted to send Yang Guozhong to Jiannan to personally supervise defenses against the Nanzhao attacks.
-Consort Yang interceded on Yang Guozhong's behalf, and Yang Guozhong did not actually report to Jiannan.
+Yang Guifei interceded on Yang Guozhong's behalf, and Yang Guozhong did not actually report to Jiannan.

 Li Linfu soon died, and Yang Guozhong became chancellor.